Xamarsia/sellify/README.md

 - TODO: `catalog-api` - a server for handling product catalog.
 - TODO: `basket-api` - a server for managing shopping basket operations.
 - TODO: `order-api` - a server for order processing.
+- TODO: `cache-api` - a server that enhances performance through data caching.
+- TODO: `logging-api` - a server that captures logs for monitoring and analytics.

+### DBs

+- TODO:`Redis Shopping Cart Storage` - used by basket-api service for real-time shopping cart data.
+- TODO:`Redis Session Cache` - used by cache-api service for quick access to user session data.
+- TODO:`MongoDB Orders Storage` - used by order-api service to store customer orders details.
+- TODO:`MongoDB Catalog Storage` - used by catalog-api service for product details and inventory management.
+- TODO:`Cassandra Database` - used by logging-api service.
+- TODO:`PostgreSQL Admins Database` - used by admin-api service.
+- TODO:`PostgreSQL Customers Database` - used by customer-api service.

 ### Examples